bjmckenz/rn-cli-fixup/README.md

 # rn-cli-fixup
 Initializing a project as of react-native 0.72.4 does not guarantee happiness.
-This projects promotes peace and love.
+This project promotes peace and love.

 This is a script that you can run on a freshly-created ("npx react-native@latest init fooooo") that makes sure things are present and configured.